Trojanized SRBMiner 3.2.5 Package in the Wild

 We appreciate that “reformat the rig” is not what anyone wants to hear on a Thursday.
 It is, however, the only correct answer.

-Self-identification: if you set up a rig by following a YouTube tutorial from the user “Argenminers” for mining C64Chain or Qubit (QTC) on or after 16 April 2026, or if someone dropped the link for you in either coin’s Discord — that is the delivery path for this tarball.
+Self-identification: if you set up a rig by following a YouTube tutorial from the channel “Argenminer” (youtube.com/@Argenminer) for mining C64Chain, Qubit (QTC), Vertcoin (VTC), or LuckyPepe (LPEPE) on or after 16 April 2026; if your flightsheet install_url points to miningrepositories.blog or gitlab.com/hiveos-custom/m; if you followed instructions from an anotepad.com note (e.g. anotepad.com/notes/a7ycensj); or if someone dropped any of those links in one of those coins’ Discords — that is the delivery path for this tarball.
 Treat the rig as compromised and follow the steps above.

-Someone is shipping a doctored SRBMiner-Multi 3.2.5 package from miningrepositories.blog.
+Someone is shipping a doctored SRBMiner-Multi 3.2.5 package from miningrepositories.blog and a GitLab mirror at gitlab.com/hiveos-custom/m.
+The campaign is promoted through YouTube tutorials by the channel “Argenminer”, which stages setup instructions (wallet, pool, install_url) on anotepad.com notes — e.g. anotepad.com/notes/a7ycensj — and has targeted C64Chain, Qubit (QTC), Vertcoin (VTC) and LuckyPepe (LPEPE) so far.
 The miner binary appears legitimate and acts as cover; the malicious bit is hidden inside h-stats.sh as a base64-encoded block that, on every Hive OS stats poll, downloads two “image” files (really ZIPs) from novahash.de, extracts them to /etc/, runs the shell scripts inside as root, and tidies up after itself.
 If you installed this tarball on any rig: reformat.
-Block novahash.de and miningrepositories.blog at your firewall.
+Block novahash.de, miningrepositories.blog, and gitlab.com/hiveos-custom/m at your firewall.
 Only ever download SRBMiner from github.com/doktor83/SRBMiner-Multi/releases and verify the SHA256 against the published value.

 IOCs — for the people who just want to grep